tasket/wyng-backup/doc/Wyng_User_Reference.md

 For efficiently automating Wyng usage with multiple volumes grouped by their associated local storage, json is accepted in the form... `{"local1": [["v-name1","v-alias1"], []*], "local2": []*}`

 Used with `send`, all included volumes will be recorded under a single session date-time.
-The _alias_ may be null, the same as the vol name, or different; when different Wyng will interpret this as a request to rename(!) the archived volume to the alias – use with caution.
+The _alias_ may be specified as null, the same as the vol name, or a different name; when different Wyng will interpret this as a request to rename(!) the archived volume to the alias – use with caution.

 Used with `receive`, the alias is used to receive to a volume name that is different than the archived volume's listed name.